Hypothyroidism and Hashimotos – What’s The Difference?

 Patients who are already on prescribed medication for Hypothyroidism and Hashimotos respond well to natural treatment as the pharmaceutical medication tends to focus on taking over the role of the thyroid, so natural options help to restore function to the thyroid gland and address the ongoing symptoms which may not improve with conventional treatment.

-The role of Naturopathy is not always to provide an alternative but rather support and integrate their treatments alongside the medical attention their patients require.
+The role of Naturopathy is not always to provide an alternative but rather to support and integrate treatments alongside the medical attention their patients require.
+Speak to a Brisbane Livewell Clinic Hyperthyroid & Hashimoto’s Naturopath or specialist Hashimoto’s Dietician today about how we can help you!